Continuous evidence, framework-agnostic.

 Governance is one of those outputs.
 Not the foundation under them.

 Programs that lead with governance stall.
-Operators have nothing to show the board, value capture has no home, and the policy lives in a PDF nobody reads.
+Operators have nothing to show the board, value capture has no home, and teams stop reading the policy PDF.
 Lead with visibility, and the assurance evidence falls out as a byproduct.

 Sequencing posture